GED in Alabama: Requirements, Cost, Testing Centers, & More

 Unlike in-person testing, where there is a discounted retake fee of $10 for the first two retakes within a year, online testing does not offer this discounted rate.
 Therefore, for online GED testing in Alabama, the standard retake fee is $36 per subject test.

-How Do I Request My GED Transcript and Diploma?
+How Do I Request My Alabama GED Certificate and Transcript?

-To request your GED transcript and diploma in Alabama, you can use the GED Credentialing service provided by GED Testing Service.
-Here are the key steps:
+To request your Alabama GED certificate and transcript, you can utilize the GED Credentialing service provided by the GED Testing Service.
+Here are the key steps to follow:

-- Select the option to request your transcript and diploma.
+• Request Your Documents: Select the option to request both your Alabama GED certificate and transcript.

-- Choose whether you want to receive them electronically or as printed documents sent by mail.
+• Choose Your Delivery Method: You can opt to receive your documents electronically or as printed copies sent by mail.

-- Provide the necessary information such as your name, date of birth, and the year you passed the GED test.
+• Provide Necessary Information: Fill in required details such as your name, date of birth, and the year you passed the GED test.

-- Indicate where you want the transcript and diploma sent, such as to your home address or directly to a college or employer.
+• Specify Delivery Address: Indicate where you want your documents sent—either to your home address or directly to a college or employer.

 What to Do When Alabama Won’t Issue Your GED® Diploma Despite Passing the Test